-Did you know you can use LinkedIn to build your resume?
+Did you know you can use LinkedIn to build a resume?

 Just view your Profile, click under More, select Save to PDF, and your resume will magically appear!